A Wooden Puppet

 Suddenly, a shout was heard over the noise of numerous prayers:

 "Ahoy, look!
-Jonah is there!" the helmsman at helm shouted with his right hand pushed to the starboard side.
+Jonah is there!" the helmsman at helm shouted with his right hand pushed to the starboard side, which was on the other side of his jumping.
 "He is alive!
 Let us go rescue him while he is afloat!"

 The men rushed to the starboard and discerned that Jonah was drifting in the distance, and he was holding to a wooden puppet that had spilled from a wooden box of the puppeteer.